secuRefeds/web_sloth/README.md

+Here's a refined version of your `README.md` file:

+---

-# web_sloth: Multi-Vulnerability Scanner
+# **web_sloth: Multi-Vulnerability Web Scanner**

-**web_sloth** is a robust and versatile multi-vulnerability scanner designed to identify various web application vulnerabilities, including Local File Inclusion (LFI), Open Redirects (OR), SQL Injection (SQLi), and Cross-Site Scripting (XSS).
-This tool was developed by **OSPOKS** and **M0SAIF-ANTNET**.
+**web_sloth** is a comprehensive multi-vulnerability scanner designed to detect a wide range of web application vulnerabilities, such as Local File Inclusion (LFI), Open Redirects (OR), SQL Injection (SQLi), and Cross-Site Scripting (XSS).
+This tool was created by **OSPOKS** and **M0SAIF-ANTNET** for security researchers and ethical hackers.

-## Features
+## **Features**

-- **LFI Scanner**: Scans for vulnerabilities that allow unauthorized access to local files on the server.
+- **LFI Scanner**: Detects vulnerabilities that allow unauthorized access to server files.
-- **Open Redirect Scanner**: Detects potential open redirect issues that can be exploited to redirect users to malicious sites.
+- **Open Redirect Scanner**: Finds potential open redirects that could redirect users to malicious sites.
-- **SQL Injection Scanner**: Identifies weaknesses that may allow attackers to execute arbitrary SQL queries on the database.
+- **SQL Injection Scanner**: Identifies weaknesses that allow arbitrary SQL queries on the database.
-- **XSS Scanner**: Locates vulnerabilities that could enable attackers to inject malicious scripts into web pages.
+- **XSS Scanner**: Locates XSS vulnerabilities that enable malicious script injection.
-- **Multi-threaded Scanning**: Boosts scanning efficiency by running multiple processes simultaneously.
+- **Multi-threaded Scanning**: Enhances performance by running scans across multiple threads.
-- **Custom Payloads**: Enables users to tailor attack payloads to better match the target application’s behavior.
+- **Custom Payloads**: Supports tailored payloads for different application behaviors.
-- **Custom Success Criteria**: Allows setting specific indicators to determine successful exploitation based on individual needs.
+- **Custom Success Criteria**: Allows definition of success markers for precise exploitation detection.
-- **Simple Command-line Interface**: Offers a straightforward and easy-to-use command-line interface for quick operation.
+- **Simple CLI**: Easy-to-use command-line interface for quick and efficient scans.
-- **Vulnerable URL Storage**: Provides an option to save the URLs found to be vulnerable during the scan for later review.
+- **Vulnerable URL Storage**: Option to save identified vulnerable URLs for future analysis.

-## Requirements
+## **Requirements**

 - **Python 3.x**
 - `webdriver_manager==4.0.2`